JohnTheNerd/WOLRelay/README.md

 ## ARP Scanning Support

 WOLRelay can also tell you when the machine was last online, along with its last reported IP address.
-This does not require any agent process on the target machine.
-This is done via scanning the network for all ARP reply packets from MAC addresses that interest us.
+This does not require any agent process on the target machine, but is instead done via scanning the network for all ARP reply packets from MAC addresses that interest us.

 In order to use this functionality, you should have the tcpdump package installed.
 Although this is not required, tcpdump is used by Scapy in order to utilize BPF which provides kernel-backed fast packet processing.
 Otherwise, every single packet sent through the network will be moved to userspace and processed by pure Python code, which causes lost packets and sluggish performance.